Skithouse: Cast

 The director was Full Frontal alumna, Daina Reid.

 Since the cancellation of the series, a number of the stars have moved on to other areas in the comedy industry.
 Scott Brennan and Fiona Harris starred in Comedy Inc. (before the show's end) as well as Damian Callinan and Cal Wilson staying on Network Ten on The Wedge with Roz Hammond and Ben Anderson as part of the ensemble cast on Thank God You're Here.
 Tom Gleeson has gone on to host popular ABCTV quiz show, "Hard Quiz" which he has been the host of since October 2016.

 The show

 The show consisted of numerous comedic skits.
 The half-hour shows themselves often seemed to have themes (or at least they repeated the use of sets, costumes, characters and props).
 Its comedic styling was reminiscent of many classic Australian sketch comedies, like Full Frontal and Fast Forward, sharing common elements such as self-depreciating humour, low-cost props and effects.

+One sketch depicted a reporter interviewing a group of Iraqi insurgents.
+One of them notices that, although he is speaking English, his statements are being presented with English subtitles and takes offense at the use of subtitles for his speech.
+The sketch has been noted for its use of subtitles for humor.